jasonumiker-sysdig/kubernetes-security-demos/README.md

 1. `kubectl config use-context microk8s-jane` - we've just logged in as Jane instead
 1. `kubectl get pods -A` if we try to ask to see all the Pods in all the namespaces again we now get an error that we can't use the cluster scope
 1. `kubectl get pods` removing the -A for all namespaces and it says we don't have any Pods in our team1 namespace which we do have access to
+1. `cd demos/network-policy/hello-app`
-1. `cd demos/network-policy/hello-app` - Let's deploy an app to our namespace
+1. `kubectl apply -f .` - Let's deploy an app to our namespace
-1. `kubectl apply -f .`
 1. `kubectl get pods` - As you can see we do have enough cluster access to deploy workloads within our team1 namespace
+1. `kubectl describe deployments hello-client-allowed` - Note under Pod Template -> Environment that a Kubernetes secret is getting mounted as environment variable API_KEY at runtime
 1. Now lets flip to John who is restricted to the team2 namespace
 1. `kubectl config use-context-microk8s-john`
 1. `kubectl get pods` We don't have any workloads deployed here yet